nirajp82/NGINX/5_1_NGINX_Static_Content.md

-Certainly!
 To configure Nginx as a reverse proxy that serves static assets when available and forwards requests to a backend server for static content when not found on the Nginx server, follow these steps:

 **Nginx Configuration Example:**